 - Use Luer Lock – Use Luer lock syringes and needles or units where the needle is integral to the syringe to prevent the needle from slipping off.

-- Use Safety Engineered Sharps – When possible, use safety engineered sharps.
+- Use Safety Engineered Sharps – When possible, use safety-engineered sharps.
 These sharps have built-in safety features like retractable needles or sheaths that cover the needle or scalpel when you’re done.

 - Lock them up – Stocks of both needles and syringes, even if stored separately, are required to be under lock and key when not in use.
+Store sharps in appropriate containers to avoid contact with needles, scalpels, and similar items.

 - Keep in Full View - when in use, sharps always need to be kept in full view and if possible, only one should be handled at a time.